 Part of a larger advertising campaign, with the objective of explaining things like a business’s mission statement, its products or services.

-These show how products work, which could involve an unboxing of a physical product, using said product, or showcasing what your software looks like.
+These show how products work, which could involve an unboxing of a physical product, using the product, or showcasing what your software looks like.

 This covers webinars, digital courses, instructional DIY videos, anything that either shows customers how to use/make something, or teaches them something useful.